tachyons/tachyons/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at @hive-engineering
+- 🔭 I’m currently working at @gitlabhq
 - I Work with Ruby, Javascript, Elixir and Crystal
 - 🌱 I’m currently learning Golang and Kotlin
 - 📫 How to reach me: _tachyons on twitter or (aboobackervyd AT gmail.com)